Chapter 26 : Off-kilter

 Dom winked, cocking a saucy hip, and grinned.
 “I know.”

 As she wiggled into her costume, I flopped backwards on the bed, huffing an exasperated sigh.
-It was ten o’ clock, thirty minutes before the party started, and I still hadn’t decided what I was going to wear.
+It was ten o’ clock, thirty minutes before the party was supposed to start, and I still hadn’t decided what I was going to wear.
 While Dom could show up wearing nothing but a barrel and some tube socks and still look gorgeous, I was utterly clueless to this whole ‘sexy-sultry thing.’
-Plus, I didn’t own a costume, nor was I creative enough to think up of one.
+Plus, I didn’t own a costume, nor was I creative enough to think up of an original idea.

 In short, I was screwed.

-I stayed like that for a while, sprawled out on her bed, staring at the velvety, emerald green canopy, as Dom did her makeup and put the finishing touches on her catwoman costume—a tail, some ears, even a cute pink little nose.
+I stayed like that for a while, sprawled across Dom's bed, staring at the velvety, emerald green canopy above me, as my best friend did her makeup and put the finishing touches on her catwoman costume—a tail, some ears, even a cute pink nose.
 When she was finally done, it was about ten twenty.
 I still didn't have a costume but Dom—her eyes all sultry and smudged with silver eye shadow, skin exfoliated and moisturized to a sheen, peachy glow, and honey and rose tresses spiraling into perfect, so-shiny-I-can-see-my-reflection waves—looked absolutely stunning.

-I couldn’t help but feel a twinge of jealousy—which was only made worse by the tidal wave of dread currently churning around in my stomach.
-Potter was going to be at this party, no doubt in some ridiculous getup, being doted on by a bunch of giggly girls wearing slutty costumes...
+I couldn’t help but feel a twinge of jealousy, which provided a nice accompaniment to the tidal wave of dread currently churning around in my stomach.
+Potter was going to be at this party, no doubt in some ridiculous getup, being doted on by a bunch of giggly girls wearing skimpy costumes...
 In comparison to them, I might as well go to the party dressed like a hobgoblin.
-Not to mention that Potter, of all people, being on my mind right now was not exactly conducive to a good mood.

 Dom, who had been glued to the mirror for the past twenty minutes while trying to perfect her eyeliner, suddenly whipped around.
-“Aggy!” she cried out, realization dawning on her.
+“Aggy!” she cried out, realization dawning.
 “You’re not dressed yet!”

 “Nope,” I said matter-of-factly from my spread-eagled position on her bed.